awsdocs/amazon-dynamodb-developer-guide/doc_source/Streams.Lambda.Tutorial.md

        --starting-position TRIM_HORIZON
    ```

-1. You will now test the trigger\.
-Type the following command to add an item to *BarkTable*:
+1. Test the trigger\.
+Enter the following command to add an item to `BarkTable`\.

    ```
    aws dynamodb put-item \